Best Cheap Dehumidifiers

 Cheap Dehumidifiers Buying Guide

-While there are many cheap dehumidifiers that consumers deem satisfactory, we found some that are notable for how effectively they draw moisture from the air.
-The Soleus Air DP1-70-03 (starting at $179, Amazon) has a huge 70-pint capacity, which makes it ideal for basements.
-The Frigidaire FAD504DUD (starting at $189, Amazon) has a 50-pint capacity, so it can handle smaller basements, and users say it's quiet as well as efficient.
-The Eva-Dry 2200 (starting at $79, Amazon) is also very quiet and much cheaper, but it's much smaller, and too many reviewers have found it ineffective.
+While there are many inexpensive dehumidifiers that consumers deem satisfactory, we found some that are notable for how effectively they draw moisture from the air.
+The Soleus Air DP1-70-03 (starting at $179) has a huge 70-pint capacity, which makes it ideal for basements.
+The Frigidaire FAD504DUD (starting at $189) has a 50-pint capacity, so it can handle smaller basements, and users say it's quiet as well as efficient.
+The Eva-Dry 2200 (starting at $79) is also very quiet and much cheaper, but it's much smaller, and too many reviewers have found it ineffective.

 At the high end of the dehumidifier market, prices start at $500 and range upward of $5,000.
 Some of these pricier units are built into the heating and cooling system in a house and must be professionally installed, while others are portable but remove moisture from the whole house.
 The differences between cheap dehumidifiers and mid-price or high-end models have to do with size and durability.
 Expensive dehumidifiers tend to hold a lot of water and tackle multiple rooms (or the whole house), work at low temperatures, and often last for years.
 They often have pumps that will keep them running continuously into a drain without having to be elevated.
 Cheap dehumidifiers are fine for smaller areas.
 They generally remove up to 50 pints of water a day and come with buckets that need to be emptied often.
 Their life expectancy is relatively short.